eXergiemaschine – Booster Heat Pump for Waste Heat and Heating Technology

 It therefore represents another promising piece in the mosaic for linking the renewable electricity sector with the heating sector.

-The eXm is a special electrically operated water-to-water heat pump that efficiently provides defined target temperatures in the range from 20 to 80 °C in a wide variety of heating systems.
+The eXm is a special electrically driven water-to-water heat pump – and with it a highly efficient booster heat pump –, which efficiently provides defined target temperatures in the range of 20 to 80 °C in a wide variety of heating systems.

 The way the eXm works is based on the thermodynamic Carnot process, which efficiently converts available energy into usable heating temperatures.